Who uses The Color Vowel Chart?

 Karen Taylor and Shirley Thompson should be credited in any oral presentation, written articles, educational materials, and other documents that make reference to the Color Vowel Chart.
 Here’s how you can cite our work:

 Bibliographic citations for our work should contain the following:

 Taylor, K. & Thompson, S. with R. Barr (2016).
 The Color Vowel Approach: Resources for connecting spoken English to vocabulary, reading, and spelling.
 Santa Fe NM: English Language Training Solutions.

 Taylor, K., and Thompson, S. (1999, 2019).
 The Color Vowel Chart.
 Santa Fe NM: English Language Training Solutions. www.colorvowelchart.org

 Is Color Vowel® a trademarked name?

 Yes.
 “Color Vowel” is a Registered Trademark.
-When referring to the Color Vowel Chart in an article or document, the trademark symbol ‘‘®’’ should be placed at the upper right corner of the trademarked phrase (“Color Vowel”) in the most prominent place at first usage, and it should be linked to our website with the following URL: www.ColorVowel.com
+When referring to the Color Vowel Chart in an article or document, the trademark symbol ‘‘®’’ should be placed just after the trademarked phrase (“Color Vowel”) in the most prominent place at first usage, and it should be linked to our website with the following URL: www.ColorVowel.com

 Do you have a question about the Color Vowel Chart that isn’t answered here?